codieorberson/samplePictures/README.md

  4. After running the previous command, a pop-up window will appear displaying your webcam's live feed

- 5. To take sample images of the fist, click on the pop-up window, display your fist, and press the f key to save the image to the Fist folder.
+ 5. To take sample images of the fist, click on the pop-up window, display your fist, and press the f key to save the image to the new Fists folder.
 Some examples on what angles to display your Fist are listed below:

  <p align="center">
     <img src="https://raw.githubusercontent.com/codieorberson/samplePictures/master/readme_pics/fist0.75012501246309651.jpg" width="150" height="150">